-- With a 2006 Mass attendance of 374 and a sacramental index of 163, an eventual merger of the two parishes would seem to be essential. - A number of Catholic migrant workers have been identified in this proposed new parish, which could have a positive effect on the total Mass attendance. - The proposed parish would serve areas of poor housing with above average levels of unemployment and a low Mass attendance, and may need pastoral and financial support from the more affluent areas of the city, if it is to be sustainable in the longer term. - Indications are that the preference is for the two parishes to be linked rather than merged.
-It is therefore proposed that the parishes should be linked when there is only one parish priest available to serve both parishes and the consideration of a merger should be delayed until later when more information is available. - With both parishes having a large amount of property, care will be needed to ensure that the parish priest is not overburdened with responsibility for more than is necessary for the future needs of the area. - When one of the two churches does cease to have a Sunday or vigil Mass, the parish priest and the people might consider retaining a Catholic presence in the location of that church, possibly by providing a small pastoral centre within or adjoining the primary school, enabling the celebration of one or more weekday Masses in that location.
+- With a 2006 Mass attendance of 374 and a sacramental index of 163, an eventual merger of the two parishes would seem to be essential. - A number of Catholic migrant workers have been identified in this proposed new parish, which could have a positive effect on the total Mass attendance. - The proposed parish would serve areas of poor housing with above average levels of unemployment and a low Mass attendance and may need pastoral and financial support from the more affluent areas of the city if it is to be sustainable in the longer term.
+Help from a deanery-wide fund to which parishes may contribute resources could be organised subject to the agreement of the Bishop and the Diocesan Trustees. - Indications are that the preference is for the two parishes to be linked rather than merged.
+It is therefore proposed that the parishes should be linked when there is only one parish priest available to serve both parishes and the consideration of a merger should be delayed until more information is available. - With both parishes having a large amount of property, care will be needed to ensure that the parish priest is not overburdened with responsibility for more than is necessary for the future needs of the area. - The choice of which of the two church buildings is retained for Sunday/vigil Masses would be made by the Bishop after further consultation. - When one of the two churches does cease to have a Sunday or vigil Mass, the parish priest and the people might consider retaining a Catholic presence in the location of that church, possibly by providing a small pastoral centre within or adjoining the primary school, enabling the celebration of one or more weekday Masses in that location.

 Parish no. 34 The parish of Our Lady and St Michael, Alston Lane.
-Existing parish LATER linked with parish no. 35 2006 Mass attendance: 434 2004/5/6 average sacramental index : 41
+Existing parish LATER linked with parish no. 35 2006 Mass attendance: 434 2004/5/6 average sacramental index: 41